Florence Tullis: Later life

-At the time of the film's release, Tullis had worked as a counselor helping drug addicts, and she planned to work at the Shanti Project, a workshop for the terminally ill, including patients with AIDS.
-In 2001, Tullis was reportedly working as a psychic counselor and living in a trailer park outside of Los Angeles.
-At the time of her death, Tullis was living in Glendora with her sister Dorothy Stuart and her niece Helen Cunningham.
+At the time of her death, Tullis was living in Glendora with her sister and niece.

 Legal issues

 Tullis had a number of run-ins with the law over her drug use over the years.

 In 1996, she was sentenced to two years in prison after pleading guilty to a meth possession charge.

-In October 1999, she pleaded no contest to two drug charges.
-Earlier in the year, Azusa police had found methamphetamine and pipes used to smoke the drug in her mobile home.
-Her two-year prison sentence was changed to probation.

 In 2001, she was placed on three years' probation for drug possession.

 In May 2002, she was sentenced to 16 months in prison for admitting she violated probation on a drug charge.

 She completed a prison sentence for possession of methamphetamines in April 2005.

 Death and legacy

-On the morning of October 14, 2006, Tullis was riding her three-wheel motorcycle when the right tire fell off and she lost control; she was thrown from the motorcycle after it struck a curb and her body hit a telephone pole.
-Tullis suffered serious injuries, including both legs broken and a punctured lung.
-Friends and family members said they had no idea Tullis was hurt until they read a short story in the October 16 issue of the San Gabriel Valley Tribune, which reported an unidentified 70-year-old woman on a three-wheel motorcycle had been in an accident.
-Tullis died of an infection on November 11 that same year at Beverly Hospital in Montebello, California.
+Tullis died of an infection on November 11, 2006, at Beverly Hospital in Montebello, California.
 She was 70.
 Tullis wanted her body to be donated to science or be cremated.

 Anna Hamilton Phelan, screenwriter of Mask, said of Tullis in 2001, "This was not the PTA mother of the year, but she was the perfect mother for Rocky.
 She never made him feel sorry for himself."